 Bug Camp for Kids

-Taught by faculty, staff, and graduate students from the Department of Entomology, Bug Camps for Kids is held from 9 a.m. to 4 p.m.
+Taught by faculty, staff, and graduate students from the Department of Entomology, Bug Camps for Kids 2017 will be held June 26th - 29th from 9 a.m. to 4 p.m.
 Monday through Thursday on the Penn State University Park Campus.
 Enrollment is limited to 20 campers.
 Parents or guardians are responsible for providing a box lunch with beverage and dropping off and picking up children promptly at 9 a.m. and 4 p.m.

 Campers will take daily field trips by bus to observe and collect insects and participate in hands-on, minds-on laboratory exercises using insects as models to learn a broad range of biological, ecological, and environmental topics.

 - What are insects?
 Why do we study them?

 - Life cycles and metamorphosis

 - What are insect collections and how to build one